steineggerlab/Metabuli-App/README.md

    - **Table**: The raw data in table format.
    - **Sankey Diagram**: A flow diagram representing the lineage paths for the displayed taxa (without the Krona chart).

+---

+## Database Management

+### Create New Database
+To create a new database, you need to provide the following 4 inputs:
+1. **Database Directory:** The directory where the database will be generated.
+2. **FASTA List:** A file containing absolute paths to FASTA files.
+3. **Accession2TaxId:** A path to NCBI-style accession2taxid.
+4. **Taxonomy Path:** Directory where the taxonomy dump files are stored (DBDIR/taxonomy by default).

+### Add New Sequences to An Existing Database
+To add new sequences to an existing database, you need to provide the following:
+1. **New Database Directory:** The directory where the updated database will be generated.
+2. **FASTA List:** A file of paths to the FASTA file to be added.
+3. **Accession2taxid:** A path to NCBI-style accession2taxid.
+4. **Old Database Directory:** The directory containing the old database to be updated.

+#### Create New Taxa List
+To create a new taxa list, click the `New Taxa List` button beside the Taxa List parameter and input the following:
+1. **Database Directory:** The directory containing the old database.
+2. **FASTA List:** A file of paths to the FASTA file to be added.
+3. **New Taxonomy Path:** The directory where the new taxonomy dump files are stored.
+4. **Accession2taxid:** A path to NCBI-style accession2taxid.
+5. **Output Directory:** The directory where the new taxa list will be generated.

+---

 ## Demos